PathlyLearningPlatform/Backend/README.md

 No more guessing where to start or what to learn next.
 Each path is **structured and personalized**, combining resources, exercises, and projects that fit the learner’s needs while keeping progress consistent and rewarding.

+# If You Are a Developer

+If you are a developer, please make yourself familiar with [github strategy](./git.md) and [collaboration rules](./collaboration.md)